Lumbar Disk Disease (Herniated Disk)

 a “shock absorber”) becomes compressed.
 This may lead to the breakdown of the tough

 outer ring.
-This lets the nucleus, or the inside of the ring, to bulge out.
-This is
+This lets the nucleus, or the inside of the ring, bulge out.
+This is called

 nucleus pulposus may actually rupture out from the annulus.
 This is a ruptured, or

 herniated, disk.
-The fragments of disc material can then press on the nerve roots
+The fragments of disk material can then press on the nerve roots

 located just behind the disk space.
 This can cause pain, weakness, numbness, or changes